spinnaker/spinnaker/docs/commands.md

 ```
 #### Subcommands
  * `bom`: Publish a Bill of Materials (BOM).
+ * `latest` _(Deprecated)_ : Publish the latest version of Spinnaker to the global versions.yml tracking file.
+ * `latest-halyard`: Publish the latest version of Halyard to the global versions.yml tracking file.
- * `latest`: Publish a version of Spinnaker to the global versions.yml tracking file.
+ * `latest-spinnaker`: Publish the latest version of Spinnaker to the global versions.yml tracking file.
  * `profile`: Publish a base halconfig profile for a specific Spinnaker artifact.
  * `version`: Publish a version of Spinnaker to the global versions.yml tracking file.